Ultiworld Ultiworld DG

 Ethan Stahl, Grace: formerly our starting deep-deep, Ethan had to take a different role on this year due to an ankle injury suffered during winter practices that stole some of his footspeed.
 Despite playing with moderate pain, Ethan became a lock-down wing who got open at will and lead our team in scoring and was our of top players in blocks even with only 1.5 good feet.
 He was calm and collected in every scenario, no matter the score.

-Kody Beachy, Grace: Kody worked alongside Joel and Nathan as a D-Line handler, and his value can’t be understated.
+Kody Beachy, Grace: Kody worked alongside Joel and Nathan as an O-Line handler, and his value can’t be understated.
 One of the remnants of our Nationals run from 2022, Kody is one of the most collected, dominant handlers in the region and can move the disc up the field with his legs at will.
 Although he got overshadowed by Joel at times, had he played during any other time period, Kody would be a handler that other teams would try to box-and-one.
 He’s also the kindest player on the field in 100% of the games he’s ever played.

 Sam Reichenbach, Butler: Sam is SUCH a tough defender.
 No matter where he’s at, he makes getting open nearly impossible, and his marking is as good as any D3 player’s that I’ve ever seen.
 I frequently told my captains that I wished our players could mark as well as Sam.
 In addition to that, high-character player who was always fun for our players to compete against.